 - Tequin tablets may cause increased sensitivity to the sun.
 Avoid exposure to the sun, sunlamps, or tanning booths until you know how you react to Tequin tablets.
 Use a sunscreen or wear protective clothing if you must be outside for a prolonged period.

 - Tequin tablets may cause low blood sugar (eg, increased heartbeat, headache, chills, sweating, tremor, increased hunger, changes in vision, nervousness, weakness, dizziness, drowsiness, fainting) or high blood sugar (eg, thirst, increased urination, confusion, drowsiness, flushing, rapid breathing, fruity breath odor).
 If these symptoms occur, tell your doctor immediately.

 - Use Tequin tablets with caution in the ELDERLY because they may be more sensitive to its effects, especially blood sugar changes.

-- Tequin tablets is not recommended for use in CHILDREN younger than 18 years of age.
+- Tequin tablets are not recommended for use in CHILDREN younger than 18 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 Possible side effects of Tequin tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: